 Monti is one of the most central neighborhoods in Rome but feels like a whole different world.
 A charming district made up of winding streets, intricate architecture and grand piazzas, Monti feels like an oasis of calm at the center of chaos.

 Home to more than 3.7 million people, Rome is a sprawling and massive city.
+It is kinda a given that anyone backpacking in Italy will end up in this fascinating ancient city.
 Thankfully, it boasts a robust public transit system that can take you throughout the city with relative ease.

 But Rome is a city best explored on foot.
 To make the most of your time in the Italian capital, choose an area that will cater to your interests.
 Do you want to enjoy the cultural and historic side of the city?
 Or maybe you want to explore Rome after dark?
 Perhaps you want to indulge in la dolce vita?